SathyaBhat/sathyabh.at/content/weekly-notes-15-2023/index.md

 url = "/2023/04/16/weekly-notes-15-2023/"
 title = "Weekly notes 15/2023"
 date = 2023-04-16T12:00:00Z
-summary = "Week 16 summary"
-images = ["/2023/04/16/weekly-notes-15-2023/thumb-three-sisters.jpg"]
+summary = "Week 15 summary: a new blog post, a new game and a visit to a new place!" images = ["/2023/04/16/weekly-notes-15-2023/thumb-three-sisters.jpg"]

 +++